What You Focus On Matters

 #3 – What do you need to focus on?

-This is the important step… If you’re going to shift your perspective from your problem, where is going to go?
+This is an important step… If you’re going to shift your perspective from your problem, where is going to go?

 This is where the truth of gratitude begins.